DioxusLabs/dioxus/README.md

 fn App(cx: Context<()>) -> DomTree {
     let mut count = use_state(cx, || 0);

-    cx.render(rsx! {
+    cx.render(rsx!(
         h1 { "High-Five counter: {count}" }
         button { onclick: move |_| count += 1, "Up high!" }
         button { onclick: move |_| count -= 1, "Down low!" }
-    })
+    ))
 };
 ```

-Dioxus can be used to deliver webapps, desktop apps, static pages, liveview apps, eventually mobile apps (WIP), and more.
+Dioxus can be used to deliver webapps, desktop apps, static sites, liveview apps, mobile apps (WIP), and more.
 At its core, Dioxus is entirely renderer agnostic and has great documentation for creating new renderers for any platform.

 If you know React, then you already know Dioxus.

-### **Things you'll love ❤️:**

-- Ergonomic design
-- Minimal boilerplate
-- Simple build, test, and deploy
-- Compile-time correct templating
-- Support for fine-grained reactivity
-- Support for html! and rsx! templates
-- SSR, WASM, desktop, and mobile support
-- Support for asynchronous batched rendering
-- Powerful and simple integrated state management
-- Rust! (enums, static types, modules, efficiency)

 ### Unique features:
 - Incredible inline documentation.
 Supports hover and guides for all HTML elements, listeners, and events.